tomaka/redshirt/README.md

 # Contributing

-Please note that I haven't decided of a license yet.
-At the moment this is not a free software (yet).
+Please note that so far this is mostly a personal project.
+I reserve the right to break anything at any time.

 In general, I'd gladly accept PRs that fix bugs, do some minor API improvements, fix typos, etc.
-However, since this is just a prototype, anything more involved is probably a bad idea as it may go against the design that is in my head.
+However, since this is just a prototype, anything more involved is probably a bad idea.
+Feel free to get in touch if you want to contribute anything non-trivial.

 # General idea